apollographql/templates/README.md

 In order to keep the template up to date with the latest template requirements, please follow releases on this repository.
 We will create a release each time a requirement changes or an optional feature is added.

-Once your template meets all of the requirements below, contribute the template by creating a pull request to the template registry.
+Once your template meets all of the requirements below, contribute the template by [opening an issue](https://github.com/apollographql/templates/issues/new?assignees=dbanty&labels=&template=new_template.yml).

 <!-- TODO: Link to registry -->